 Miamisburg man indicted for murder, accused of shooting victim twice in head

 Apr.
-16—A man was indicted on multiple murder charges in a deadly shooting at a Miamisburg home earlier this month.
+16—A 27-year-old man indicted Friday on multiple murder charges is accused of shooting a Miamisburg man twice in the head earlier this month and stealing items from his home.

-Tony Lee Smith Jr., 27, of Miamisburg is facing four counts of aggravated murder and two counts each of murder, aggravated robbery, aggravated burglary, felonious assault and tampering with evidence, according to the Montgomery County Prosecutor's Office.
+Tony Lee Smith Jr. of Miamisburg is scheduled to be arraigned Tuesday in Montgomery County Common Pleas Court four four counts of aggravated murder and two counts each of murder, aggravated robbery, aggravated burglary and felonious assault, which all carry three-year firearm specifications, plus two counts of tampering with evidence.

-On April 6, police responded to the 1100 block of East Pearl Street after Judd's girlfriend reportedly found him bleeding.
+Police responded shortly after 12:30 p.m.
+April 6 to the 1100 block of East Pearl Street after Judd's girlfriend called for help.

 "He's got a gash on his head, he's bleeding," she said in a 911 call.
 "I don't think he's breathing."

-When officers arrived, they found Judd shot two times and lying in a pool of blood, according to the prosecutor's office.
+When officers arrived, they found Judd shot two times and lying in a pool of blood, according to the Montgomery County Prosecutor's Office.
 He was pronounced dead at the scene.

-During the investigation, police discovered surveillance footage from nearby homes that showed a suspect later identified as Smith, according to Miamisburg Municipal Court.
+Smith was identified as a suspect through surveillance footage from nearby residences.
+He was apprehended the following day when police were canvassing East Central Avenue in Miamisburg for evidence in the deadly shooting.

-When officers made contact with Smith he reportedly gave police permission to search his bookbag.
-Officers found police found a bag of suspected marijuana, an Xbox game system, a smoking device and cash, according to court records.
+Smith was found with a backpack that matched the one seen on video that reportedly contained items taken from Judd's house, according to an affidavit.

 Judd's girlfriend reportedly said the items matched property taken from the home.